t-d-k/LibreCrypt/docs/FAQ.md

 *Q: How do I securely overwrite files stored on a flash drive?*

 *A:*
-LibreCrypt Explorer includes (optional) functionality to overwrite files as they are moved into an encrypted volume, or on demand, to destroy plaintext (non-secured) copies.
+LibreCrypt Explorer includes (optional) functionality to overwrite files as they are moved into an encrypted container, or on demand, to destroy plaintext (non-secured) copies.

 This works well for destroying files stored on a normal (magnetic) hard drives, however many flash drives employ "wear levelling" to reduce wear and prolong their useful life.
 This can cause overwrite data to be written to locations on the disk **other** than where the data to be overwritten is stored.